 The Karate front kick, the Muay Thai push kick, and the Muay Thai Teep are pretty similar from the untrained eye.
 But if you pay close attention, you can identify some differences.

-- The teep is primarily used as a jab to distract the opponent, get them off-balance, or keep your distance.
-The karate front kick is used as an offensive weapon primarily used to deliver pain.
+- Fighters use the teep as a jab to distract the opponent, get them off-balance, or keep your distance.
+Karate practitioners use the front kick as an offensive weapon primarily used to deliver pain.

 Tae Kwon Do Kicking Style